Djangolify/djexp/README.md

 ## djexp - Django Export

-Application which exports Django models to json or yaml file format.
+Application which exports Django models and views' info to json or yaml file format.
-> Use this module on your own risk because of non-stable version.
+> WARNING: use this module on your own risk because of non-stable
+> version.

 ### Installation
 ##### Using pip:
 ```bash
 $ pip install djexp
 ```
-> This module has not been deployed yet.
+> WARNING: this module has not been deployed yet.

 ##### Manual
 ```bash